VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 These is packages that help use Arduino for VBLUno_nRF51822 BLE kit

-##Note: New useful document
+##Note:
-Demo videos for VBLUno kit:
+1. Current Version: v1.0.1
-https://github.com/VNGIoTLab/Arduino_VBLUno_nRF51822#video-demos-for-vbluno-kit
+2. Demo videos for VBLUno kit: https://github.com/VNGIoTLab/Arduino_VBLUno_nRF51822#video-demos-for-vbluno-kit

 ##Features